singhalkarun/postgresql-benchmarks/partman.md

 ## Now, let's try to see response times in scenario where we have partitioned it on the basis of school_id

+Note: You will have to use PostgreSQL with PgPartman Setup ([Dockerfile](https://gist.github.com/jgould22/3280fc0f531485f4fe19a2ef1ef67361))

 ```sql
 CREATE TABLE public.school (
 id serial,